winglang/wing/docs/contributing/999-rfcs/2024-02-15-resource-pinning.md

 Sometimes it isn't actually stateful but is treated as so by requiring additional mitigation to avoid downtime/corruption during replacement.
 Designing distributed systems requires balancing the trade-offs of statefulness and statelessness against factors like cost and reliability so it's not always obvious what the right choice is.

-With all this said, it's important to give consumers tools to express their intent for pinning even if a resource is typically considered stateful/stateless.
+With all this said, it's important to give users the tools to express their intent for pinning even if a resource is typically considered stateful/stateless.

 ## Out-of-scope Thoughts